EwoutVerhamme/Personal-Passion-Project/README.md

 # Run the development backend
 1. Everything is running on [Laravel Homestead](https://laravel.com/docs/8.x/homestead).
 Please configure Homestead and [Vagrant](https://www.vagrantup.com/) first).
-2. Add a PHPMYADMIN to a new route in Laravel Homestead
+2. Add a PHPMYADMIN route in Laravel Homestead
+3. Add a frontend route in Laravel Homestead
-3. Clone this repo into your Laravel Homestead code.
+4. Clone this repo into your Laravel Homestead code.
-4. Add database credentials in the .env.example file and remove the .example
+5. Add database credentials in the .env.example file and remove the .example
-5. Run <code>composer intstall</code> to install the PHP dependencies
+6. Run <code>composer intstall</code> to install the PHP dependencies
-4. Run <code>vagrant up</code> (This will run the Homestead environment)
+7. Run <code>vagrant up</code> in your Homestead folder.
+(This will run the Homestead environment with Laravel mix)

 # Run the development frontend
 1. Install dependencies using <code>yarn install</code>
-2. Run <code>yarn hot</code>
+2. Run <code>yarn hot</code> (This will run the Vue frontend)
+3. Go to your route you defined in Homestead
-3. Happy coding!
+4. Happy coding!